sreeram2022/dotfiles/readme.md

 # My Dev Environment Files

-I created this repo to back up my config files and to easily replicate my workflow on a new desktop.
+I created this repo to backup my config files and to easily replicate my workflow on a new desktop.

 ## Terminal Setup